 Pressing up on the right stick as your defender approaches the ball carrier will trigger the high tackle hit stick.
-This is a high power hit to the ball carrier’s upper body that stops all their momentum in its tracks.
+This is a high-power hit to the ball carrier’s upper body that stops all momentum in its tracks.

 It’s the kind of hit you probably first think of when you hear “hit stick”; the kind of hit you see on NFL highlight clips that creates a loud thud and makes the crowd collectively gasp on impact.

 The high tackle hit stick is best used when the ball carrier is already in motion and their current trajectory lines up to nicely cross paths with your defender.
 This hit stick variation will often immediately reverse the offensive player’s momentum, sending them flying back to the ground.

 This makes this specific hit useful as you approach the first down marker or goal line, as successfully pulling it off will ensure they won’t cross the line thanks to any potential forward momentum that could otherwise carry them through the tackle attempt.

 The high tackle hit stick also greatly increases the chances of the ball carrier fumbling on impact, giving your team a great opportunity to get the ball back and swing the momentum of the game in your favor.

 Pressing Down on the Right Stick (Low Tackle)

 Alternatively, if you press down on the right stick, it will trigger the low tackle variation of the hit stick.
 This tackle is still extremely powerful, but it’s more of a chop block type tackle, with the defender throwing themselves at the ball carrier’s lower body.

 This version of the hit stick can come in handy when the defender you’re controlling is smaller than the ball carrier, such as a cornerback attempting to tackle a tight end.
 Going low on the offensive player can help to counteract any advantage they may otherwise have thanks to being bigger and stronger than the tackler.